-All students who are required to test during the Spring 2014 semester will be notified by email prior to the test date.
-The first email notification will be delivered in February.
+All students who are required to test during the Fall Semester of 2015 will be notified by email prior to the test date.

-The proficiency exams will be given at BHSU Spearfish campus to first time test takers on March 18, 19 and 20 in two sessions daily, 7:50 am and 12:50 pm in the Jacket Legacy Room.
-Retesting for students who haven't successfully completed the proficiency exams will be conducted on Monday, March 17, 2014 at 7:50 am in the JLR as well.
+The proficiency exams will be given at BHSU Spearfish campus to first time test takers on November 3-5 (at 7:50am & 12:50pm).
+The testing will be held in the Jacket Legacy Room.
+Retesting for students who haven't successfully completed the proficiency exams will be conducted on October 30, 2015 at 8:00 am in the JLR as well.

-For BHSU students taking classes at the University Center - Rapid City, the proficiency exams for first time test takers will be given at the University Center March 22, 2014 at 7:50 am in Room 112.
-Retesting of students who haven't successfully completed the proficiency exams will be conducted on March 21, 2014 at 7:50 am.
+For BHSU students taking classes at BHSU - Rapid City, the proficiency exams for first time test takers will be given at 1:00 pm on October 30 and at 8:00 am on October 31 in Room 112.
+Retesting of students who haven't successfully completed the proficiency exams will be conducted at 8:00 am on October 30, in Room 120.

 When will I know the results of the exam?

 As soon as possible after testing, the student will receive the results and an explanation of how to interpret their achievement.

 What happens if I am not successful on the first test?